 The Axis Deer Hunts

 First and foremost, let us clarify exactly what type of hunting we will be doing.
-There are hunting methods unique to Texas, such as hunting over bait out of blinds, and driving around the roads in vehicles looking for deer.
+There are hunting methods unique to Texas, such as hunting over bait out of blinds, and driving around the roads in vehicles shooting at deer.
 It is legal and accepted as tradition on many ranches…

 With that said, we want to make it perfectly clear, that we will NOT be hunting over bait unless that is the preferred method of the client.
 In addition, there will be little hunting directly from vehicles.
 Vehicles will provide only the access.
 The hunt will be primarily glassing from prominent points and then spot and stalk on foot.

 The Wade Ranch is truly a unique ranch that offers superb spot and stalk rifle hunting.
 The hunting experience will be second to none.
 The exact hunting strategies we would use on a rifle elk hunt in New Mexico are used for Axis deer.
 If you like elk hunting, you will like Axis hunting.

 A year-round, supplemental mineral and feeding program will be used to varying degrees to ensure healthy animals and to enhance the population of game on the ranch.

-Fallow deer, Sika deer, Blackbuck antelope and Aoudad sheep exist in this area in small numbers.
+Fallow deer, Sika deer, Blackbuck antelope and Aoudad sheep exist in this area in very small numbers.
 Should any of them be encountered during an Axis hunt, it can be taken on a kill-fee basis.
 But don’t count on seeing them.

 Hogs are not numerous on the ranch, but should you encounter one, you may take it at no extra charge.